-Ciguatera fish poisoning is a type of food poisoning people get by eating fish, such as barracuda, that contain ciguatoxins.
+Ciguatera fish poisoning is a type of food poisoning people get by eating fish that contain ciguatoxins.

 People with ciguatera fish poisoning usually have a mix of symptoms, including:

 There is no specific treatment for ciguatera poisoning, but your health care provider may be able to treat your symptoms.

 If you think you may have ciguatera poisoning, call the New York City Poison Control Center at 800-212-POISONS (800-222-1222).
 To report a case of ciguatera fish poisoning, call 311.